- 16.5k views

 - Upon arrival at El Calafate Airport, proceed to the airport hall to meet your driver and begin your adventure.

 Guided tours are a great way to see the sights without any added stress.
 Book an all-day, all encompassing tour and be guided from El Calafate to El Chalten’s most famous attractions.
-If you’d prefer to arrive in El Chalten on your own, there are also many tour options highlight the regions top attraction.
+If you’d prefer to arrive in El Chalten on your own during your trip to Argentina, there are also many tour options highlight the regions top attraction.

 There are many ways to travel from El Calafate to El Chalten.
 Whether you prefer to go by bus, car, or via private shuttle or organized tour, if you enjoy hiking, nature, and breathtaking scenery, you must make the journey to this colourful mountain village.